Jason Cong: Selected awards

+2022 IEEE Robert N. Noyce Medal for "fundamental contributions to electronic design automation and FPGA design methods".

+2024 Phil Kaufman Award for fundamental contributions to FPGA design automation technology.

+2024 ACM Chuck Thacker Breakthrough Award for "fundamental contributions to the design and automation of field-programmable systems and customizable computing".

-Cong's work on FlowMap received the 2011 ACM/IEEE A. Richard Newton Technical Impact Award in Electric Design Automation "for pioneering work on technology mapping for FPGA that has made significant impact to the FPGA research community and industry", and was the first inducted to the FPGA and Reconfigurable Computing Hall of Fame by ACM TCFPGA.
+Cong's work on FlowMap received the 2011 ACM/IEEE A. Richard Newton Technical Impact Award in Electronic Design Automation "for pioneering work on technology mapping for FPGA that has made significant impact to the FPGA research community and industry", and was the first inducted to the FPGA and Reconfigurable Computing Hall of Fame by ACM TCFPGA.

 Cong was elected to IEEE Fellow in 2000 "for seminal contributions in computer-aided design of integrated circuits, especially in physical design automation, interconnect optimization, and synthesis of FPGAs", and ACM Fellow in 2008 "for contributions to electronic design automation".

 He received the 2010 IEEE Circuits and System (CAS) Society Technical Achievement Award "For seminal contributions to electronic design automation, especially in FPGA synthesis, VLSI interconnect optimization, and physical design automation", and also the 2016 IEEE Computer Society Technical Achievement Award "For setting the algorithmic foundations for high-level synthesis of field programmable gate arrays".
 He is the only one who received a Technical Achievement Award from both the IEEE Circuits and Systems Society and the Computer Society.

 In February 2017, Cong was elected as a member in National Academy of Engineering.
 He was elected a foreign member of the Chinese Academy of Engineering in 2019.

+In 2020, he was elected to be a fellow of the National Academy of Inventors, and in 2024, he was elected to be a member of the American Academy of Arts and Sciences.